 - Regional Tournament: For many teams, this is the first level of competition.
 At a Regional Tournament, your team competes against other teams that are in your geographic area.
 Some Affiliates do not have enough teams to host Regional Tournaments.
 In that case, your first tournament may be the Affiliate Tournament.
-If you are competing at a Regional Tournament, at least one placed team (1st place) and sometimes more (2nd, 3rd or sometimes more) will be allowed to go on to the Affiliate Tournament, depending on the rules in your Affiliate. - Affiliate Tournament: An "Affiliate" is the state, province or country that holds a Destination Imagination license agreement.
-The Affiliate Tournament is the tournament that will bring all of the finalists from the Regional Tournaments together in one place.
-If your Affiliate does not host Regional Tournaments, your Affiliate Tournament will bring ALL of the teams from your entire Affiliate together.
+If you are competing at a Regional Tournament, at least one placed team (1st place) and sometimes more (2nd, 3rd, or sometimes more) will be allowed to go on to the Affiliate Tournament, depending on the rules in your Affiliate. - Affiliate Tournament: An "Affiliate" is the state, province, or country that holds a Destination Imagination license agreement.
+The Affiliate Tournament is the tournament that will bring all the finalists from the Regional Tournaments together in one place.
+If your Affiliate does not host Regional Tournaments, your Affiliate Tournament will bring ALL the teams from your entire Affiliate together.
 All 1st place teams (and some 2nd place and 3rd place teams, depending on the Affiliate) will be invited to attend the Global Finals tournament. - Global Finals tournament: The Global Finals tournament brings together the highest-scoring teams from every Affiliate around the world for a celebration of creativity that will determine the global champions.
-This year, Global Finals will be held from Wednesday, May 24, 2017 (Welcome Ceremony and tournament) through Saturday, May 27, 2017 (Closing Celebration) at the University of Tennessee in Knoxville Tennessee.
+This year, Global Finals will be held from Wednesday, May 22, 2019 (Welcome Ceremony and tournament) through Saturday, May 25, 2019 (Closing Celebration) in Kansas City, Missouri.
 The tournament will begin on Wednesday and continue through Saturday.
-This past year 1400+ teams from virtually every state in the United States as well as teams from many other countries attended.
+This past year 1400+ teams from virtually every state in the United States, as well as teams from many other countries, attended.